hajhouj/BioSynResCL/README.md

 * MeSH Terms vocabulary : Download from [here](http://89.40.6.5/msh.zip).

 After downloading the desired dataset, decompress its contents and use the "terms.txt" file as a parameter when running either the benchmark or the resolution tool.
+# How to Build

+* Clone this repository.
+* Navigate to the root directory of the project.
+* Run <code>mvn clean package</code>.

 ## Run Benchmark

-<code>java -cp target/biosynres-cl-1.0.0.jar com.hajhouj.biosynres.cl.benchmark.BioSynResBenchmark benchmark "queryTerm" "filename" "topN" "platform"</code>
+<code>java -cp "./target/libs/*" com.hajhouj.biosynres.cl.benchmark.BioSynResBenchmark benchmark "queryTerm" "filename" "topN" "platform"</code>

 Where: